telerik/xaml-docs/controls/radtreeview/features/treeview-item/treeviewitem-bring-into-view-support.md

 * __BringPathIntoView(string path)__: The *path* parameter is the path of the __RadTreeViewItem__ that you want to bring into the view.

-	>tip Since Q3 2013, the tree will try to bring the item on the top of the viewport.

 	#### __[C#] Example 7: Bring the RadTreeViewItem by its path on the top of the viewport__
 	{{region radtreeview-features-treeviewitem-bring-into-view-support_9}}
 		string path = "Item 10\\Item 10.1";